 Nara is a small quaint town in Nara Prefecture which is part of the Kansai region of Japan.
-When Nara was the capital city of Japan in 710, many Buddhist monasteries and temples were built.
-The city has some of Japan’s oldest and largest shrines and temples.
+When Nara was Japan’s capital city in 710, many Buddhist monasteries and temples were built.
+This is why the city has some of Japan’s oldest and largest shrines and temples.

-With many UNESCO World Heritage sites, friendly roaming deer in the park and delicious cuisine unique to the region, Nara attracts many visitors from all over the world.
+With many UNESCO World Heritage sites, friendly wild deer in the park and delicious cuisine unique to the region, Nara attracts many visitors from all over the world.

-And because of the proximity between Nara and Kyoto and Osaka, visiting Nara as a day trip from Kyoto or Osaka is possible.
+And because of the proximity between Nara and Kyoto and Osaka, taking a Nara day trip from Kyoto or Osaka is very easy.
 The train takes you directly to Nara from either city in 50 minutes or less.
 And if you have a JR Pass, you can travel to Nara for free!

 Want to read this post later?
 Pin it on your Pinterest board!